viragohuegah/PDF-Toolkit/README.md

 Convert multiple JPG, JPEG, and PNG images into a single PDF document.

+### PDF to Word

+Extract text content from PDF files to Word document.

 ### PDF to Text

 Extract text content from PDF files for editing, searching, or analysis.